 Atlanta Holds the Key.

 We slipped through the fence at the street’s edge and within seconds, a shroud of oaks absorbed the city sounds and cast a cool shade on our adventure.
-I was working on the Atlanta City Design and got to tour the near-mythical Honor Farm.
-It’s a 300-acre reforested tract of land that is owned by Atlanta but sits outside the city limits.
-Also called the Old Prison Farm, this is where low-risk convicts from the nearby Federal Penitentiary lived and worked in the early to mid-1900s.
+I was working on the Atlanta City Design and got to tour the near-mythical Atlanta Prison Farm.
+It’s a 340-acre reforested tract of land that is owned by Atlanta but sits outside the city limits.
+This is where low-risk convicts lived and worked, and some died, from the early 1900s to as recently as the 1980s.

 A few remnants of the farm remain.
 Our journey took us down a terraced landscape that feels like an overgrown orchard.
 Two old farm ponds reflected the sky through their protected openings in the now-dense forest canopy.
 Nearby stood crumbling ruins of old barracks and other buildings.